The virtual health revolution: what’s coming and how could it change healthcare

-While also being a feature of health systems since the 60s, telehealth refers to the ability of medical organisations to not only monitor patients health, but also to communicate and transfer notes and recommendations to other clinics or providers quickly.
+While also being a feature of health systems since the 60s, telehealth refers to the ability of medical organizations to not only monitor patient’s health, but also to communicate and transfer notes and recommendations to other clinics or providers quickly.
 This means that patients aren’t left waiting for health information to be shared between providers, and medical professionals can make quicker health assessments.
 Furthermore, with telehealth, information that can help with the training of medical staff and the quality of the healthcare they deliver is more accessible.

 While there are very obvious upsides to telehealth, privacy can still be a big concern for many.
 Who’s sharing your information?
 How are they sharing it, and where are they sharing it to?
 The good news is that the DHA introduced rules in 2017 that mandated that telehealth services in Dubai must obtain a license to operate in the Emirate.
-This means that the privacy and sharing of personal information is likely to be protected by law, with the onus on being on telehealth providers to maintain strict security measures on data storage.
+This means that the privacy and sharing of personal information are likely to be protected by law, with the onus being on telehealth providers to maintain strict security measures on data storage.

 The virtual health revolution

 Virtual health gets a section on its own here, because it’s not just a single aspect of digital development in healthcare; it more broadly can represent just about everything.
 In fact, one of our insurance partners has a succinct way of describing what virtual healthcare is: